imranpciu/Medical-and-Lab-Visitor-Management-System-With-Face-Recognition-Using-Django/README.md

 > step 5: Create a database in MySQL named "user_details", change the name and password in project setting.py if
 	      your database has a different name and password.

-> step 6: then run "python manage.py migrate"
+> step 6: Then "python manage.py migrate"

 > step 5: Now you can run the project with this command "Python manage.py runserver"

-> step 6: finally hit this URL: "http://127.0.0.1:8000/user_details/" You can see the index page.
+> step 6: Finally hit this URL: "http://127.0.0.1:8000/user_details/" You can see the index page.

 Note: Don't forget to connect your camera if you are using a Desktop.